markremmey/gpt-rag-mcp/README.md

 From there, you can interact with the MCP server over `SSE` via the `https://webappname.azurewebsites.net/sse` endpoint using the MCP inspector you have running from the commands above.

-## Container Images (Preview)

-We will be publishing a set of container images that represent the `golden` images based on the repo releases.
-You will be able to directly pull from these public container registries for fast deployment

 ## Full manual deployment steps